 - Seek medical attention: Even if your employer does not have worker's compensation or offer to send you to a doctor, please make sure you find one to go to.
 If you need help with this or understand why your employer is not helping with this, please just give us a call.
 We will help you.

 - Report The Injury To Your Company: Most times, your employer will already know and reach out to you.
-However, if they do not, then you must go report the injury to your employer.
-This allows there to be notice and an opportunity by the employer to do the right thing.
+However, if they do not, then you must report the injury to your employer.
+This allows there to be notice and an opportunity for the employer to do the right thing.
 If there is a dangerous piece of equipment that needs to be fixed or another company that needs to be made aware of a dangerous employee, then your employer should do this.
-It also allows documentation of the injury and cause of the injury.
+It also allows documentation of the injury and the cause of the injury.

 - Ask Questions: If you don't know what to do or have never been down this path before, you are not the first person.
 You are not alone.
 Whether it is reaching out to us, requesting all our free information, or researching as much as you can, I encourage you to do it.
 Then, once you have exhausted your research and options, let us know.
 We can help you understand what your rights are and whether you even need a lawyer to resolve your claim.

-Was The Equipment Defective, or Did It Fail?
+Was the Equipment Defective, or Did It Fail?

 If the equipment you were using or was being used around you failed, you may have a claim against the people that installed it or the manufacturer themselves.
 The reason is equipment on the job is not always properly installed or maintained.
 This can cause or create dangerous situations for the employees using it.